-- The Hastings Law Library is located on the northwest corner of McAllister and Hyde Streets.
+- The Hastings Law Library is located at the northwest corner of McAllister and Hyde Streets.
 Google Map of our location.

-- Driving Directions from Google; the Hastings Parking garage is at 376 Larkin Street, on the corner of Larkin and Golden Gate.
+- The Hastings Parking Garage is located at 376 Larkin Street, on the corner of Larkin and Golden Gate.
 There are also other outdoor and indoor garages in the area and metered street parking.

 - BART: Ride Bart to Civic Center Station.
-Exit the station at United Nations Plaza, walk 1 block north on Hyde St. to McAllister St.
+Exit the station at United Nations Plaza, walk 1 block north on Hyde Street to McAllister Street.

-- MUNI: Ride MUNI Metro to Civic Center Station, exit station at United Nations Plaza, walk 1 block north on Hyde St. to McAllister St. OR Ride 19 Polk to McAllister St. OR Ride 5 Fulton to Hyde St.
+- MUNI: Ride MUNI Metro to Civic Center Station, exit station at United Nations Plaza, walk 1 block north on Hyde Street to McAllister Street.

 The Circulation Department of the Law Library is accepting applications from second- and third-year students to staff the Circulation Desk.
 Work between classes, during the evening, or on weekends.
 Flexible schedules.
 Work-Study preferred, but not required.
 Applications are available online or at the Circulation Desk.
 For additional information, contact the Circulation Librarian.

 How to Make a Gift to the Library